 A bagged apple is disease-free and picture-perfect, plus it’s much larger and more flavorful than those exposed to disease and insect infestations.

-Extra heat gathered by the plastic bag will help to build the brix level (sugar content) in the fruit and contributes to larger size and more flavor.
+Extra heat gathered by the ag will help to build the brix level (sugar content) in the fruit and contributes to larger size and more flavor.
 Apples mature a week or two earlier when grown in bags, too, which is a bonus in colder climates like mine.

 How to Bag Apples